huggingface/blog/idefics.md

 ## Ethical evaluation

 At the outset of this project, through a set of discussions, we developed an [ethical charter](https://huggingface.co/blog/ethical-charter-multimodal) that would help steer decisions made during the project.
-This charter sets out values, including being self-critical, transparency, and fairness which we have sought to pursue in how we approached the project and the release of the models.
+This charter sets out values, including being self-critical, transparent, and fair which we have sought to pursue in how we approached the project and the release of the models.

 As part of the release process, we internally evaluated the model for potential biases by adversarially prompting the model with images and text that might elicit responses we do not want from the model (a process known as red teaming).

-Please try out IDEFICS with the [demo](https://huggingface.co/spaces/HuggingFaceM4/idefics_playground), checkout the corresponding [model cards](https://huggingface.co/HuggingFaceM4/idefics-80b) and [dataset card](https://huggingface.co/datasets/HuggingFaceM4/OBELICS) and let us know your feedback using the community tab!
+Please try out IDEFICS with the [demo](https://huggingface.co/spaces/HuggingFaceM4/idefics_playground), check out the corresponding [model cards](https://huggingface.co/HuggingFaceM4/idefics-80b) and [dataset card](https://huggingface.co/datasets/HuggingFaceM4/OBELICS) and let us know your feedback using the community tab!
 We are committed to improving these models and making large multimodal AI models accessible to the machine learning community.

 ## License